juamarCas/AMQP_prod_con/README.md

 This repository contain test code in order to implement a communication with two procceses via AMQP protocol.<br/>

+The project contains a C++ script for produce messages and C++ script (in consumer folder) to consume messages from a queue.

 ## Preparing the development environment

 1) Install [AMQ-CPP](https://github.com/CopernicaMarketingSoftware/AMQP-CPP/blob/master/examples/libevent.cpp)